kawzuha/seo-research-project/PLAYBOOK.md

 4. Re-sample AI presence at topic level after 14 days.
 5. Only if citation gaps persist *after* on-page fixes do you greenlight new content from the topic cluster.

 **Why it could work:** It operationalizes Aleyda's "don't reflex-create content" advice into a time-boxed team ritual.
-Most sites already have underperforming pages earning impressions—the lowest-cost visibility win is often restructuring what exists, not publishing article #401.
+Most sites already have underperforming pages earning impressions, the lowest-cost visibility win is often restructuring what exists, not publishing article #401.
 It also gives leadership a clear KPI: "citation gap closure rate" per sprint, rather than vanity publish counts.

 ---